Old Delhi Street Food Tour: An Insider’s Food Walk

 Mango kulfi at Kuremal Mohal Lal

-For the best tasting kulfi, get whichever fruit is in season.
+For the best tasting kulfi, get whichever fruit is in season (mango in summer, pomegranate in winter).
 The kulfi is a little pricey by street food standards, but worth it.

 4. Hira Laal Chaat Corner